-Placing reviews is an essential ecommerce feature.
+Placing reviews is an essential eCommerce feature.
 Recommendations are now a part of our daily life, and people typically pay attention to them.

 Fast and easy navigation through multiple products in an online store is crucial if you don’t want to confuse your customer.
 Adding a search engine and a neatly compiled product catalog allows users to compare products simultaneously.
 Overall, it speeds up their search on your website.

 If you have many products in the same range, it’s often hard to determine how each is different at first glance.
-Since users may struggle with remembering your product’s specific features it's wise to add some comparisons.
+Since users may struggle with remembering your product’s specific features, it's wise to add some comparisons.
 Comparisons should be easy to use.
 Otherwise, a visitor may become annoyed and leave the website without making a purchase.

 The whole process should be designed with the fewest number of steps to complete a purchase.
-Number each step which leads to a purchase and follows a pattern that users know (filling in the contact information, shipping, and billing details).
+Number each step that leads to a purchase and follows a pattern that users know (filling in the contact information, shipping, and billing details).
 Last but not least, don’t forget to include special offers which can help retain a new customer.

-So you don’t lose information about products that a potential customer looked for and to further remind them about those preferences, add a section of recently viewed products through the internal linking system of your site.
+So you don’t lose information about products that a potential customer looked for, and to further remind them about those preferences, add a section of recently viewed products through the internal linking system of your site.

 Navigation through products creates real pain for customers if there is no strict organization of the types of goods offered.

-Too many options on a single page can overwhelm a user and they may give up or look for another website.
-If your store offers a large variety of products, simplify the process of choosing and decision making by adding filters that make a list smaller.
+Too many options on a single page can overwhelm a user, and they may give up or look for another website.
+If your store offers a large variety of products, simplify the process of choosing and decision-making by adding filters that make a list smaller.